michaelsprice/LinuxServerConfiguration/README.md

 ## Third-party resources
-- Used [this page](https://devops.ionos.com/tutorials/install-and-configure-mod_wsgi-on-ubuntu-1604-1/) to help install & configure mod_wsgi
+- Used [this page](https://devops.ionos.com/tutorials/install-and-configure-mod_wsgi-on-ubuntu-1604-1/) to help install & configure mod_wsgi.
-- Used [this page](https://www.digitalocean.com/community/tutorials/how-to-secure-postgresql-on-an-ubuntu-vps#do-not-allow-remote-connections) & [this page](https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e) to help install & configure PostgreSQL
+- Used [this page](https://www.digitalocean.com/community/tutorials/how-to-secure-postgresql-on-an-ubuntu-vps#do-not-allow-remote-connections) & [this page](https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e) to help install & configure PostgreSQL.
-Used [this page](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps) to help deploy a flask app to the server
+- Used [this page](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps) to help deploy a flask app to the server.